 GPS tracking: OBD-II devices include GPS tracking capabilities that let you monitor the location and status of your vehicles in real time.

 IMEI: An IMEI is a unique 16 digit number that identifies individual OBD devices.
+The IMEI number is shown on the label of your devices and also in the apps on a vehicle's details page.

 Integrated emergency response: Service (in development) that will provide automatic crash detection (on the devices when a vehicle is involved in an incident) and instigate a call to emergency response services.